ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/persist.md

 There are two tasks we currently need to perform within the store:

 - upon login, save the session
-- upon application init, get the session from storage
+- when the session is restored, dispatch an action to update the state

 ### Handle Login